theodoreOnzGit/thermodynamics-notes/basics/common.typ

 really need. @eqn:maxwell-thermo-3 is just what we need for now to get rid of the s on the right hand side.

-== Back to the Adibatic Isentropic Process
+== Back to the Adibatic Isentropic Expansion Process

 Let's substitute @eqn:maxwell-thermo-3 back in: